Supraoptic nucleus

 The supraoptic nucleus (SON) is a nucleus of magnocellular neurosecretory cells in the hypothalamus of the mammalian brain.
 The nucleus is situated at the base of the brain, adjacent to the optic chiasm.
 In humans, the SON contains about 3,000 neurons.

 Function

 The cell bodies produce the peptide hormone vasopressin, which is also known as anti-diuretic hormone (ADH), and the peptide hormone oxytocin.
 Both of these peptides are released from the posterior pituitary.
 ADH travels via the bloodstream to its target cells in the papillary ducts in the kidneys, enhancing water reabsorption.
-OT travels via the bloodstream to act at the mammary glands and the uterus.
+Oxytocin travels via the bloodstream to act at the mammary glands and the uterus.

 In the cell bodies, the hormones are packaged in large, membrane-bound vesicles that are transported down the axons to the nerve endings.
 The secretory granules are also stored in packets along the axon called Herring bodies.

 Similar magnocellular neurons are also found in the paraventricular nucleus.